atilaneves/unit-threaded/README.md

 `-s`.
 TestCases and test functions can print debug output with the function `writelnUt` available [here](source/unit_threaded/io.d).

-Tests can be run in random order.
+Tests can be run in random order instead of in threads.
 To do so, use the `-r` option.
 A seed will be printed so that the same run can be repeated by using the `--seed` option.
 This implies running in a single thread.

 Since code under test might not be thread-safe, the `@Serial` attribute can be used on a test.
 This causes all tests in the same